Holocene extinction: Mitigation

-Stabilizing human populations; reining in capitalism, decreasing economic demands, and shifting them to economic activities with low impacts on biodiversity; transitioning to plant-based diets; and increasing the number and size of terrestrial and marine protected areas have been suggested to avoid or limit biodiversity loss and a possible sixth mass extinction.
+Stabilizing and gradually reducing human populations; reining in capitalism, decreasing economic demands, and shifting them to economic activities with low impacts on biodiversity; transitioning to plant-based diets; and increasing the number and size of terrestrial and marine protected areas have been suggested to avoid or limit biodiversity loss and a possible sixth mass extinction.
 Rodolfo Dirzo and Paul R. Ehrlich suggest that "the one fundamental, necessary, 'simple' cure, ... is reducing the scale of the human enterprise."
 According to a 2021 paper published in Frontiers in Conservation Science, humanity almost certainly faces a "ghastly future" of mass extinction, biodiversity collapse, climate change, and their impacts unless major efforts to change human industry and activity are rapidly undertaken.

-A 2018 article in Science advocated for the global community to designate 30% of the planet by 2030, and 50% by 2050, as protected areas to mitigate the contemporary extinction crisis.
+A 2019 article in Science advocated for the global community to designate 30% of the planet by 2030, and 50% by 2050, as protected areas to mitigate the contemporary extinction crisis.
 It highlighted that the human population is projected to grow to 10 billion by the middle of the century, and consumption of food and water resources is projected to double by this time.
 A 2022 report published in Science warned that 44% of Earth's terrestrial surface, or 24.7 e6sqmi, must be conserved and made "ecologically sound" to prevent further biodiversity loss.

 In November 2018, the UN's biodiversity chief Cristiana Pașca Palmer urged people worldwide to pressure governments to implement significant protections for wildlife by 2020.
 She called biodiversity loss a "silent killer" as dangerous as global warming but said it had received little attention by comparison.
 "It's different from climate change, where people feel the impact in everyday life.
 With biodiversity, it is not so clear but by the time you feel what is happening, it may be too late."
 In January 2020, the UN Convention on Biological Diversity drafted a Paris-style plan to stop biodiversity and ecosystem collapse by setting the deadline of 2030 to protect 30% of the Earth's land and oceans and to reduce pollution by 50%, to allow for the restoration of ecosystems by 2050.
 The world failed to meet the Aichi Biodiversity Targets for 2020 set by the convention during a summit in Japan in 2010.
 Of the 20 biodiversity targets proposed, only six were "partially achieved" by the deadline.
 It was called a global failure by Inger Andersen, head of the United Nations Environment Programme: